Paul Dawson | Double-Dipping and Other Disgusting Habits

 Everyday habits can spread germs.
 This talk raises awareness of how illness and disease can be spread using a light-hearted approach.

 Paul Dawson has been a Professor at Clemson University in the Food, Nutrition and Packaging Sciences Department since 1991.
-Prior to 1991 he conducted post-doctorate research and completed his doctorate at North Carolina State University, completed his Masters’ of Science degree at the University of Florida and obtained his B.S. at Salisbury University (MD).
-Paul teaches Graduate and Undergraduate Courses in Food Chemistry, Food Science, Food Physical Properties and Creative Inquiry Research and serves as Graduate Coordinator for MS and PhD programs in his department.
+Before 1991, he conducted post-doctorate research and completed his doctorate at North Carolina State University, completed his Masters’ of Science degree at the University of Florida, and obtained his B.S. at Salisbury University (MD).
+Paul teaches Graduate and Undergraduate Courses in Food Chemistry, Food Science, Food Physical Properties and Creative Inquiry Research and serves as Graduate Coordinator for MS and Ph.D. programs in his department.

-His research focuses on Food Safety and Quality including specific areas of biosensors, active food packaging, refrigerated/frozen food shelf life and bacterial survival and transfer in food.
+His research focuses on Food Safety and Quality, including specific biosensors, active food packaging, refrigerated/frozen food shelf life, and bacterial survival and transfer in food.